Bad Girl (Madonna song): Reception and analysis

-The music video was positively received by critics.
+The video was acclaimed by critics.
 Georges-Claude Guilbert considered it a "masterpiece of the genre".
 The Odyssey's Rocco Papa named the visual Madonna's "most cinematic", as it "features a plot in a way videos rarely do today".
 He ranked the video her fifth best.
 Louis Virtel from The Backlot placed it at number 21 of his ranking of the singer's videos; "beautifully shot, dramatically acted [...] unexpectedly emotional".
 Parade's Samuel Murrian highlighted the performances: "[Madonna] can be such a brilliant actor, and her performance as a broken, unhappy woman whose self-destructive behavior gets her killed is one of her best."
 He also noted that the "sad [and] disturbing" clip "lingers in the memory long after you’ve seen it—like all of [Fincher's] best work"; he considered it Madonna's 16th greatest music video.
-The Independent's Adam White also praised the singer's performance and the directing, writing that "[Fincher directs] her to express all kinds of contradictory emotions through mere glances or expressions.
+The Independent's Adam White also praised the singer's performance and the directing, writing that, "[Fincher directs] her to express all kinds of contradictory emotions through mere glances or expressions.
 It is a remarkable performance full of self-loathing, withdrawal and, finally, child-like bliss".
 "Bad Girl" was considered one of Madonna's most underrated music videos by both VH1's Christopher Rosa and Idolator's Mike Neid; the latter one called it her most "over-the-top".
 "Bad Girl" came in the ninth position of a poll conducted by Billboard of the singer's 10 greatest videos.
 For Sal Cinquemani, it's Madonna's 18th greatest music video.
 White said it was Fincher's "most important venture", noting a "short, stylish erotic thriller" that nods toward the work the filmmaker would go on to do in the future.
 He furthered compared it to Madonna and Fincher's collaboration in 1989's "Oh Father", as both videos feel like "personal exorcism for [Madonna]" that only Fincher could capture.
 White concluded by referring to "Bad Girl" as an "unexpected final chapter in the Madonna/Fincher saga [...] something of a twisted funeral for their love story – emotive and affectionate, yet filled with bloody murder".
+Vulture named "Bad Girl" the 9th best music video directed by Fincher.